Ayushkumar9889/ChatBotK23PB48/README.md

 Meet Symptom Scribe 🤖
-Your personal health companion for tracking symptoms, moods, and daily well-being.
+Our personal health companion for tracking symptoms, moods, and daily well-being.